Eugenia Ravasio: God the Father revelations

 Ravasio also wrote of acts by the Devil.
 On 12 August 1932 she wrote that the Devil took the book and slashed its covers with a pair of scissors.
 On that day she also wrote of a new path to salvation and quoted God the Father as follows:

 "ALL THOSE WHO CALL ME BY THE NAME OF FATHER, EVEN IF ONLY ONCE, WILL NOT PERISH, BUT WILL BE SURE OF THEIR ETERNAL LIFE AMONG THE CHOSEN ONES."

 Church approval and controversies

 Ravasio's messages were approved by Bishop Alexander Caillot of Grenoble, who was mentioned in the messages.
 Caillot ordered an investigation, and after ten years issued a letter stating that the messages had a divine nature.

 In 1988 the messages received the imprimatur of Cardinal Petrus Canisius Van Lierde, Vicar General for the Vatican City State, whose general duties were the administration of daily functions of Vatican City.
-The imprimatur signified that in the Cardinal's opinion the messages contain nothing against faith and morals, but not certifying that the messages were received from God the Father.
-The first official authority for determining the authenticity of a private revelation is the local bishop.
-However, the case may be sent to the Congregation for the Doctrine of the Faith (CDF) at the Holy See, which is a higher authority.
-In the case of Ravasio's messages, the CDF has not issued an opinion on them.
+The imprimatur signified that in the cardinal's opinion the messages contain nothing against faith and morals, without certifying that the messages were received from God the Father.

-As in all other private revelations, Catholics in general are not required to believe the messages of Ravasio.
-The decision as to whether or not to believe in an approved private revelation is left to the conscience of each individual Catholic.

-The Roman Catholic Church did not declare her writings heresy, so this is not a controversy in the Church.
-Two bishops provided imprimaturs which state their opinion that the writings are of no danger to faith and morals.